-2) Promote feminist leader- ship in all spaces for the articulation of architecture for equality Develop the curriculum and teaching material to promote feminist leadership.
-Train the leaders of the articulation spaces and the officials responsible for the coordination of mainstreaming in the different sectors and levels of government.
-Design and implement campaigns on sorority.
-Carry out an impact measurement of campaigns and training.
-3) Recognize the advances and achievements of public and private entities with the achievement of gender equali- ty through the mainstreaming of the gender perspective Establish an annual National Award on concrete results in gender mainstreaming.
-Award a sector prize, another territorial, another to civil society.

-Strategic objective 4: Strengthen the agency of feminist and women's organizations and social movements so that they can contribute to the processes of mainstreaming the gender perspective and the articulation of strategic alliances.
+- Develop training for these organizations on gender mainstreaming and citizen auditing. - Develop the curriculum and teaching material to promote feminist leadership. - Train the leaders of the articulation spaces and the officials responsible for the coordination of mainstreaming in the different sectors and levels of government. - Design and implement campaigns on sorority. - Carry out an impact measurement of campaigns and training. - Establish an annual National Award on concrete results in gender mainstreaming. - Award a sector prize, another territorial, another to civil society. - > Strategic objective 4: Strengthen the agency of feminist and women's organizations and social movements so that they can contribute to the processes of mainstreaming the gender perspective and the articulation of strategic alliances.